Tectonics, Earthquakes, Volcanoes

 - Mount Vesuvius, which destroyed Pompeii and Herculaneum in 79 AD is a composite volcano

 - Other composite volcanoes include Mt.
-Fuji (Japan) and Mt.
-Kilimanjaro (Africa).
+Fuji (Japan), Mount Nyiragongo (Congo), and Mt.
+Kilimanjaro (Tanzania).

 - In 2011, Grímsvötn, Iceland, erupted, disrupting air travel between North America and Europe for several weeks.